orishamir/OriScapy/README.md

 from All import *

 # To query the local LAN for the IP of hostname "myHostname"
-# a DNS Query is sent to multicast ip "224.0.0.251", also known as
+# a DNS Query is sent to multicast ip "224.0.0.251" and port 5353, also known as
 # multicast-DNS (mDNS).
 Inside the query, the qname should be "hostname"+".local"

 pkt = Ether(dst="ff:ff:ff:ff:ff:ff")/IP(dst="224.0.0.251")/UDP(dport=5353)/DNS(qd=DNSQR(qname="myHostname.local"))